Moises2121/moises2121.github.io/SoftwareEngineering.md

 ---
 # Artifact's Origin

-<p> Artifact : CS360 final project “Weight Tracking App” (Kotlin, XML, SQLite)
+<p> Artifact: CS360- final project <b>Weight Tracking App</b> <i>(Kotlin, XML, SQLite)</i>
 Developed on August 2026 for Mobile Architecture and Programming at SNHU
 </p>
 <div style="text-align: justify;">
 <p>
 The application was developed as part of a project that required Android Studio environment.
-It’s original goal was to design a friendly user interface that follows Android’s design foundations and best practices.
-The application’s requirements were to provide CRUD operations and a trusted database, either local or online, where user’s data such as weight, username and passwords can be stored.
+It’s original goal was to design an application that follows Android’s design foundations and best practices.
+The application’s core requirements were to provide CRUD operations and a trusted database, either local or online, where user data such as weight, username and passwords can be stored.
 </p>
 </div>
 ---